-Administrative Unit (AU) means a school district, board of cooperative services, multi-district administrative unit, or the State Charter School Institute, that is providing educational services to exceptional children and that is responsible for the local administration of these Rules.
-In order to qualify as an administrative unit, school districts, boards of cooperative services and multi-district administrative units shall meet all minimum standards established in Section 3.01 of these Rules.
+Administrative Unit (AU) means a school district, board of cooperative services, multi-district administrative unit, a charter school network, a charter school collaborative, or the State Charter School Institute, that is providing educational services to exceptional children and that is responsible for the local administration of these Rules.
+In order to qualify as an administrative unit, school districts, boards of cooperative services and multi-district administrative unitsan entity shall meet all minimum standards established in Section 3.01 of these Rules.
 All administrative units shall be approved by the Department of Education.